 Abstract:

 Methods The clinical, imaging, pathological and laboratory data of 52 locally advanced rectal cancer patients treated with neoadjuvant chemoradiotherapy combined with surgical treatment were retrospectively analyzed.
-The efficacy of neoadjuvant chemoradiotherapy was evaluated by tumor regression grade.
-Univariate Chi-square analysis and multivariate logistic regression analysis were used to evaluate the correlation between gender, age, tumor stage, serum markers CEA, CA199, distance from lower tumor margin to anal margin, neoadjuvant chemotherapy regimen, and interval between radiotherapy and surgery and tumor regression.
+The efficacy of neoadjuvant chemoradiotherapy was evaluated by TRG.
+Univariate χ2 analysis and multivariate logistic regression analysis were used to evaluate the correlation between gender, age, tumor stage, serum markers CEA, CA199, distance from lower tumor margin to anal margin, neoadjuvant chemotherapy regimen, and interval between radiotherapy and surgery and tumor regression.

-Conclusions The CEA level is an independent predictors of TRG grade level of rectal cancer patients treated with neoadjuvant chemoraotherapy.
+Conclusions The CEA level is an independent predictor of TRG level of rectal cancer patients treated with neoadjuvant chemoraotherapy.